 Honor/shame and collective thinking.
 This was the family's joint responsibility ("Saul and his house").
 Made sense to those to whom it mattered.

-Interpretation 2: They were innocent and they should not have been executed.
+Interpretation 2: They were innocent, and they should not have been executed.

 David should have asked God instead of the Gibeonites (v.
-2)
+2).

 "He handed them over to the Gibeonites, who killed them and exposed their bodies on a hill before the Lord."
-2 Sam 21:9
+2 Sam 21:9.

 "Before the Lord" (v.
 9) means before the sanctuary, not that God accepted it.

-It takes some time before the rain comes (v.
+It took some time before the rain came (v.
 10).
 This was not the solution God wanted.

-The problem is not resolved until David gives Saul and Jonathan an honorable burial (v.
+The problem was not resolved until David gave Saul and Jonathan an honorable burial (v.
 14).

-Interpretation 3: They had been involved
+Interpretation 3: They had been involved.

-Saul did not do this alone, and the bloodguilt is upon "Saul and his house".
+Saul did not do this alone, and the bloodguilt was upon "Saul and his house".

 "Saul and his house" are used as a unit in v.
 4 since Saul is dead.